bunto/bunto/site/_docs/configuration.md

 Often times, you will find that you are repeating a lot of configuration options.
 Setting the same layout in each file, adding the same category - or categories - to a post, etc. You can even add custom variables like author names, which might be the same for the majority of posts on your blog.

 Instead of repeating this configuration each time you create a new post or page, Bunto provides a way to set these defaults in the site configuration.
-To do this, you can specify  site-wide defaults using the `defaults` key in the `_config.yml` file in your projects root directory.
+To do this, you can specify  site-wide defaults using the `defaults` key in the `_config.yml` file in your project's root directory.

 The `defaults` key holds an array of scope/values pairs that define what defaults should be set for a particular file path, and optionally, a file type in that path.